freedomtowin/kernelml/README.md

 ### Non Linear Coefficients - Sinusoids <a name="sinusoids"></a>

 The optimizer returns a history of parameters for every iteration.
 Each parameter in the history fits the data slightly differently.
 Using a combination of the predicted values from these parameters, ensembled together, can improve results.
+In this example, the phase, time shift, and the scaling for the cosine term will update in that order.

 ```python
 def sin_least_sqs_loss(x,y,w):